-Smeltcam is a specialized form of a general tool developed by Sureworks that can detect fish in turbid water, count and recognize species using advanced computer vision techniques.
+Smeltcam is a specialized form of a general tool developed by Sureworks that can detect fish at a depth of 30ft in turbid water, count and recognize species using advanced computer vision techniques.
 The device is attached to a trawling net and towed.
 Fish pass safely through the device using infrared light.
 As objects pass through, their pictures are taken at 60 frames per second and analyzed.
 The system has also been deployed in a fish ladder environment to perform the same functions, but in a stationary environment.

 Below is a photo of the endangered delta smelt in the murky waters of the Sacramento delta: